 Wind profiler radar (WPR) is a second type of meteorological radar.
-These radars provide data from a roughly cone-shaped volume which is directly above the radar.
-The WPR is a quite recent development and measures wind velocity – speed and direction – as a function of height above ground.
-If properly equipped, a WPR can also measure air temperature (as a function of height).
+These radars provide wind velocity data within a roughly cone-shaped volume which is directly above the radar.
+If properly equipped, e.g. with speaker units or a RASS (Radio Acoustic Sounding System) system, a WPR can also measure atmospheric virtual temperature as a function of height).
 The radio frequency bands used by the WPR are typically located around 50 MHz, 400 MHz, 1 000 MHz and 1 300 MHz (see details in § 4.3).

 A third, less common type, is auxiliary radar which is used to track radiosondes in flight.
 The use of such radars is discussed in Chapter 3, which deals with radiosondes.

+A fourth radar type used in meteorology is cloud radars.
+These radars operate normally around 35 GHz and 94 GHz because of relatively low atmospheric attenuation.
+Cloud radars are used for studying microphysical properties of clouds and other particles within the sensitivity range of the radar system.

 All radars operate by emitting radio signals, which are reflected from a target such as vehicles, planes, raindrops or turbulence in the atmosphere.
 Although emitting powerful signals, the return signal of radars is weak.
-This is because the radiated signal must traverse the path twice, once from the radar to the target and again in the other direction.
-In the case of meteorological radars, this weakness is even exacerbated since the target (being either precipitations drops (rain, hail, snow,…) or even in case of Doppler mode, dust, insects or solely atmospheric disturbances) is not a particularly efficient reflector.
+This is because the radiated signal must traverse the path twice, once from the radar to the target and back to the radar, leading to atmospheric attenuation on both paths..
+In the case of meteorological radars, this weakness is even exacerbated since the meteorological targets (being either precipitations drops (rain, hail, snow,…) or even in case of Doppler mode, dust, insects or solely atmospheric disturbances) is not a particularly efficient reflector.
 The amount of signal returned is related to target reflectivity and can vary depending on the size and nature of the target.
 The need to receive these weak signals can be met variously by, e.g., higher transmitter powers, large antennas exhibiting high gain beamwidth product, extremely sensitive receivers, and long signal integration times.
 Relatively “quiet” spectrum – absence of man-made electronic noise and interference – is therefore a critical requirement.

 4.1.2 Radar equation